harshithvh/Angular-profile-demo/README.md

 4. Material Icons

 System icons are designed to be simple, modern, friendly, and sometimes quirky.
 Each icon is reduced to its minimal form, expressing essential characteristics.

+# Procedure

+---

+1. npm install -g @angular/cli
+2. Create new project: ng new angular-material-profile-demo
+3. Start the server: ng serve
+4. replace all content in src/app/app.component.html with 'Hello Angular'
+5. Install: ng add @angular/material
+6. try some component by importing module in app.module.ts and add template in app.component.html